ku-fpg/javascript-bridge/README.md

 **javascript-bridge** is an easy way of calling JavaScript from Haskell, using web-sockets as the underlying transport mechanism.
-Conceptually, javascript-bridge works be giving Haskellacccess to the JavaScript `eval` function.
-However, using a remote monad, we support evaluation of JavaScript fragments, calling and returning values from JavaScript functions, constructing and using remote objects, and sending events from JavaScript to Haskell.
+Conceptually, javascript-bridge gives Haskell acccess to the JavaScript `eval` function.
+However, using a remote monad, as well as supporting evaluation of JavaScript fragments, we also support calling and returning values from JavaScript functions, constructing and using remote objects, and sending events from JavaScript to Haskell.

 # High-level overview of API